Blog

 The criteria to take into account:

-To choose your energy drink , it is important to know if your effort will be short and intense or prolonged.
-In the first case, it is better to choose a drink with a little carbohydrates to have fast sugars.
+When choosing your energy drink , it is important to know whether your effort will be short and intense or prolonged.
+In the first case, it is better to choose a drink with a little carbohydrates to have quick sugars.
 For a long outing, it is best to take an isotonic drink to have carbohydrates and electrolytes.

 Your choice can also be based on the composition of the drink.
-Depending on your needs, you should look at the concentrations of carbohydrates, electrolytes and vitamins .
-The most important thing is to have the necessary sodium, potassium, magnesium and calcium intake to be able to rehydrate your body.
+Depending on your needs, you should look at the carbohydrate, electrolyte, and vitamin concentrations.
+The most important thing is to have the necessary sodium, potassium, magnesium, and calcium intake to rehydrate your body.
 Carbohydrates and vitamins are more or less necessary depending on what you want.
-Also check that you are not intolerant to carbohydrates.
+Also, check that you are not intolerant to carbohydrates.

 What is the best energy drink for cycling?

-The needs of cyclists are more those of a long-term effort.
-The energy drink made for you, must contain electrolytes as well as carbohydrates.
+Cyclists' needs are more those of long-term exercise.
+The right energy drink for you should contain electrolytes as well as carbohydrates.

-Hydratis is then the solution you need!
-You will find in each tablet 1.9g of carbohydrates and the rest of the electrolytes.Hydratis tablets allow you to prepare your electrolytic drinks very simply, knowing exactly what is in your bottle or can.
-In addition, Hydratis offers you many pleasant and varied tastes.
-You can choose the flavors that suit you among lemon, peach, wild fruits for example.
+Hydratis is the solution for you!
+Each lozenge contains 1.9g of carbohydrates and the rest is electrolytes.Hydratis lozenges allow you to easily prepare your electrolyte drinks, knowing exactly what's in your bottle or container.
+Hydratis also offers a wide variety of pleasant flavors.
+You can choose the flavors that suit you, such as lemon, peach, or wild berries.

-When cycling, especially during a long ride , we lose a lot of water, carbohydrates and electrolytes.
-This is why we must restore the water balance of our body, at the risk of seeing our performance decrease, or even creating more serious problems.
-To give figures, dehydration equivalent to 2% of our body weight can reduce performance by almost 20% .
-In addition, digestive disorders can occur without warning on the bike and to avoid this, you must consume suitable energy drinks.
+When cycling, especially on a long ride , we lose a lot of water, carbohydrates and electrolytes.
+This is why we must restore our body's water balance , otherwise our performance may decrease or even lead to more serious problems.
+To give some figures, dehydration equivalent to 2% of our body weight can reduce performance by almost 20% .
+In addition, digestive problems can occur without warning on the bike and to avoid this, we must consume suitable energy drinks.

 To get an idea of how to dose your drinks, we will study two cases, on one hand, a moderate effort and on the other, a more intense effort.

-If your activity is intermediate, try to have a carbohydrate concentration between 4 and 6% (this represents between 40 and 60 g/L).
-On the other hand, if there is intensity, you will have to increase and go between 6 and 8% (60 to 80 g/L).
-It is therefore important to know what type of effort you are going to provide to choose an energy drink accordingly.
+If your activity is intermediate, aim for a carbohydrate concentration between 4 and 6% (this represents between 40 and 60 g/L).
+On the other hand, if there is intensity, you will need to increase and go between 6 and 8% (60 to 80 g/L).
+It is therefore important to know what type of effort you will be providing to choose an energy drink accordingly.

 What drink for a long cycling effort?

-For a long outing that exceeds 3 hours , energy needs become important, so it is recommended to consume 60 to 90 g of carbohydrates every hour, as well as sodium, magnesium, potassium and calcium.
-To reach this amount, you can take a gel , solid nutrition or energy drinks .
-As for drinks, you should try to drink about 600 mL per hour, to avoid unbalancing your body.
+For a long ride that exceeds 3 hours , energy needs become important, so it is recommended to consume 60 to 90 g of carbohydrates every hour, as well as sodium, magnesium, potassium and calcium.
+To achieve this amount, you can take a gel , solid nutrition or energy drinks .
+As for drinks, you should try to drink about 600 ml per hour, to avoid unbalancing your body.

-A simple energy drink: mix 750 mL of water with 60 g of carbohydrates, in the form you want and add 1.5 g of salt and 150 mg of potassium.
-This mixture is a very good compromise between hydration and energy.
+A simple energy drink: Mix 750 mL of water with 60 g of carbohydrates, in any form you like, and add 1.5 g of salt and 150 mg of potassium.
+This mix is a great balance between hydration and energy.

 Now you have the tools you need to choose the best energy drink for you.
-To recap, the most important thing is to have a supply of minerals, sodium, potassium, calcium and magnesium as well as a source of energy.
-However, in terms of quantity, it varies depending on your effort.
+To recap, the key is to have a supply of minerals—sodium, potassium, calcium, and magnesium—as well as a source of energy.
+However, the quantity varies depending on your level of effort.
 It's up to you!

 Bibliography